 - May be a variation of Only the Worthy May Pass - some of the instructions imply that Seekers may be chosen by destiny, and so the "luck"-based missions may just depend solely on your chosen-ness rather than luck or skills.

-- Names to Run Away From Really Fast - "Edo Edi Essum" is Latin for "to eat", "to devour", or "to waste".
+- Names to Run Away from Really Fast: "Edo Edi Essum" is Latin for "to eat", "to devour", or "to waste".

-- Our Zombies Are Different - The Sephiron
+- Our Zombies Are Different: The Sephiron

-- Once an Episode - The "In any city, in any country" line (usually with "any mental institution or halfway house you can get yourself to", but with other locations as well), asking the receptionist (or somebody else, even the thin air) to "See the Holder of X", enter a place with Alien Geometries, go through a Luck-Based Mission (or one where Only the Worthy May Pass), risk A Fate Worse Than Death if anything goes wrong (and sometimes even if you "succeed"), and finding the Holder of the Object you seek, who only responds to one question (saying anything other than the exact question either gets no response, or a Fate Worse Than Death), and gives a monologue detailing everything there is to know about the Object in question, most likely driving all but the strongest minds to madness when they hear it.
+- Once an Episode: The "In any city, in any country" line (usually with "any mental institution or halfway house you can get yourself to", but with other locations as well), asking the receptionist (or somebody else, even the thin air) to "See the Holder of X", enter a place with Alien Geometries, go through a Luck-Based Mission (or one where Only the Worthy May Pass), risk A Fate Worse Than Death if anything goes wrong (and sometimes even if you "succeed"), and finding the Holder of the Object you seek, who only responds to one question (saying anything other than the exact question either gets no response, or a Fate Worse Than Death), and gives a monologue detailing everything there is to know about the Object in question, most likely driving all but the strongest minds to madness when they hear it.
 Also ends with the words "That X is Object # of 538", along with an ominous ending line.

 - Some of the ending lines make it plainly obvious that you don't actually want to even get that object, since they have horrible side-effects or weird curses.

-- Red Right Hand - A lot of the Objects cause some kind of physical mutation or mutilation.
+- Red Right Hand: A lot of the Objects cause some kind of physical mutation or mutilation.

-- Shout-Out - The Holder of Time is The Doctor.
+- Shout-Out: The Holder of Time is The Doctor.

-- SuperpowerLottery - All of the objects are cursed and aren't supposed to give you face on superpowers; some are utterly useless and mundane, while others can be useful to the extent of what supernatural ability or knowledge you're granted by them.
+- Superpower Lottery: Played with- all of the objects are cursed and aren't supposed to give you face-on superpowers, but while some are utterly useless and mundane, others can be useful to the extent of what supernatural ability or knowledge you're granted by them.
 But whatever power they give is still probably not worth the hell you endured to get it.

-- You Kill It, You Bought It - The very last Object and its Holder.
+- You Kill It, You Bought It: The very last Object and its Holder.

-- You Will Know What to Do - "Will you X when the time comes?" is a quite popular phrase used in the endings of most Holders entries.
+- You Will Know What to Do: "Will you X when the time comes?" is a quite popular phrase used in the endings of most Holders entries.